 The event will close with Skills Development Scotland providing detail on their current priorities towards supporting individuals and organisations to help people enter or return back into training and employment.
-Followed by a short input from the Third Sector Employability Forum looking at the role they play in developing the capacity of the sector in relation to both employability policy development and delivery of services in Scotland.
+Followed by a short input from the Scottish Government Employability Team looking at the role they play in developing employability policy and delivery of services in Scotland.
 It will then open up to a discussion on National Policy.

 10:00am Welcome and Coffee

 10:40am Presentation, Pathfinder Programme: Arthur McNeaney, DRC Youth Project and Scott Christie, WorkingRite

 10:55am Presentation, Kingdom Works: Lynne Dunn, Kingdom Works

 11:05am Presentation, Pathway to Success: Emily Bennett, Young Enterprise Scotland

 11:15am Open Discussion, Questions and Comments with representatives from the projects

 11:35am Presentation, Skills Development Scotland: Michelle Gibson, Skills Development Scotland

 11:45am Presentation, Scottish Government: Steven Turnbull, Employability Team